What is a fun, interesting way to teach elementary students about heredity and inheritance?

 Bird.
 Mammal.
 Marine Mammal.
 Spider.
 Amphibian.
 Reptile.

 I thought the series was finished.
-And then along came, Jeremy, the English Gardens snail.
-A gastropod.
+And then along came, Jeremy, the English Garden snail.
+A Mollusc.

 This series includes the story of the oldest bird in the world, a spider in space, an orphaned puma cub, a bullfrog with a world-record leap, the poignant story of saving a tortoise species from extinction, and a fascinating snail.